magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 ```

 `product_variant_matrix` - Stores the correlation between option values and variants, by using this correlation, we can say which of option combination is real.
-Field `product_variant_matrix.weight` - says how many options should match to match the whole variant.

 The following script models data from the picture above.